vchemsmisl/2022-2-level-ctlr/docs/public/starting_guide.md

 You have forked a repository!
 Pay attention to the link in the address bar of the browser: it should contain your Github username and the name of the repository: `https://github.com/<your-username>/202X-2-level-ctlr`

-## <a name="adding-collaborators"></a>Add mentors to collaborators
+## <a name="adding-collaborators"></a>Add collaborators

 Only you can make changes to your fork.
-However, during the course, mentors will need to make changes to your fork: add changes from the main fork, resolve conflicts, etc. You should add mentors to **collaborators**, so they have such an opportunity.
+However, during the course, [Dmitry Uraev](https://github.com/dmitry-uraev) and [Marina Kazyulina](https://github.com/marina-kaz) will need to make changes to your fork: add changes from the main fork, resolve conflicts, etc. You should add them to **collaborators**, so they have such an opportunity.

 To do this, follow these steps: